That helps explain why stress is also one of the biggest reasons why people are turning to the time-honored practice of meditation for relief.

 Stress does all sorts of damage at the emotional, psychological, physical, and spiritual levels of our being.
 It disconnects us from ourselves and slowly but surely erodes our quality of life.

 The good news is that you can counter and even reverse the effects of stress through a committed meditation or mindfulness practice.
-Science supports up this claim.
+Science supports this claim.

 So we wanted to create a simple guide for you that curates our best articles on stress and meditation.
 Here’s everything you need to know.